czbiohub/blog/_blog/random-forest-reprogramming.md

 ## Cell surface markers
-While the dendrogram obtained when using only cell surface markers is not as good as pulling cell types apart as it is when we use transcription regulators, the cell surface antigens are some of the most commonly used proteins in any cell biology lab.
-The majority of cell surface markers are molecules within the cell's plasma membrane that are unique to different cell types.
+The dendrogram obtained using only cell surface markers is not as good at identifying cell types as the one we get using transcription regulators.
+However the cell surface antigens are some of the most commonly used proteins in any cell biology lab.
+Cell surface markers are molecules within the cell's plasma membrane and in combination can uniquely identify a cell type.
 We tried the same random forest model to come up with cell sorting panels using the [FACS](https://raw.githubusercontent.com/czbiohub/tabula-muris/blob/master/23_tf_analysis/rf.model.one.vs.all.cellsurfacemarkers.facs.xlsx) and the [droplet](https://raw.githubusercontent.com/czbiohub/tabula-muris/blob/master/23_tf_analysis/rf.model.one.vs.all.cellsurfacemarkers.droplet.xlsx) data in the Tabula Muris.

 Despite cell surface markers performance in the above chart, for the majority of the cell types tested we got a small, manageable list of markers that are cell type specific.